 Although many of our major policy projects are commissioned by government and other organisations, we only accept commissions where we can influence the terms of reference and control the time and content of the publication.
 We try to balance competing interests on working groups, symposium programmes and other groupings that contribute to our work.
 All our working group members must declare any conflicts of interest that they have.

-We engage with a wide range of stakeholders to inform all stages of our work and connect our Fellows and other experts with policymakers through workshops, roundtables, briefings and networking events.
+We engage with a wide range of stakeholders to inform all stages of our work and connect our Fellowship, researchers, patients and the public with policymakers through workshops, roundtables, briefings and networking events.

 We collaborate with like-minded organisations to agree common positions and to share information.
 Membership of formal advisory committees as well as informal networks and partnerships enables us to influence policy at its earliest stages, to ensure that our policy recommendations are made with an understanding of the perspective of stakeholders, and to disseminate our reports.
 Our Fellows and staff work with a diverse range of formal and ad hoc groups that advise government, including the All Party Parliamentary Group on Medical Research, events at the annual Party Conferences, briefing papers and private meetings.
 We are also training a new generation of researchers who are confident in engaging in policy through our highly successful policy internship scheme for PhD students who are funded by the Medical Research Council and Wellcome.

 We welcome ideas from others about possible new policy projects that we could take on.
 Our President meets regularly with key politicians, with policymakers such as the Chief Medical Officer and the Government’s Chief Scientific Advisor and with leaders of the life sciences community.
-We are increasingly engaging with patients and the public in our major policy activities to ensure that the hopes and concerns of wider society, as well as the knowledge of the medical community, shape our advice.
+Engaging with patients and the public is at the heart of our policy work to ensure that the hopes and concerns of wider society, as well as the knowledge of the medical community, shape our advice.

 We regularly work in partnership – formally and informally – with organisations including: the other UK National Academies; Wellcome; Cancer Research UK; the Medical Research Council; Association of Medical Research Charities and the Medical Schools Council.